Parvin24Kumar/Ola_Project/README.md

 This project simulates the role of a Data Analyst working with OLA ride booking data.
 The dataset contains booking, customer, driver, and ride-related information for Bengaluru city.

-The project involves:
+The project involves -
 SQL Queries to analyse booking patterns, cancellations, ratings, and revenue. to visualise ride volume, cancellations, customer/driver ratings, and revenue breakdowns.

-📊 Dataset Details
+📊 Dataset Details -
 The dataset consists of 1,00,000 rows for one month with the following fields:
 Date, Time, Booking_ID, Booking_Status
 Customer_ID, Vehicle_Type, Pickup_Location, Drop_Location